Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 Hurry Up And Wait
 ------------------

 One last thing before we send a message: address claiming takes time for the stack to complete.
-So, lets add a short delay to our `main` thread that will allow us to wait till address claiming is done before doing anything.
+So, lets add a short delay to our :code:`main` thread that will allow us to wait till address claiming is done before doing anything.

 .. code-block:: c++